stevecohenfr/legacy-publish-handler-bundle/README.md

 namespace ACME\ACMEBundle\Handlers;

 use eZ\Publish\API\Repository\Values\Content\Content;
-use Smile\LegacyPublishHandlerBundle\Classes\SmileLegacyPublishHandlerInterface;
+use SteveCohenFr\LegacyPublishHandlerBundle\Classes\LegacyPublishHandlerInterface;

-class OnPublishHandler implements SmileLegacyPublishHandlerInterface {
+class OnPublishHandler implements LegacyPublishHandlerInterface {
     /**
      * This function is called from legacy part before an object publication (called by workflow)